How to Opt Out and Remove Yourself from ClustrMaps

 There are thousands of data brokers like ClustrMaps that publish or sell your information online.
 You can find out which ones are selling or trading your data with some research.
 Just google your name or people search sites operating in your area and crack down on the results.

-Take your data off ClustrMaps and hundreds of other data brokers with Incogni
+Take your data off ClustrMaps and hundreds* of data brokers with Incogni

 • Regular progress reports